decretist/Dissertation/Checklist.md

 ### Winter 2020 Dissertation Checklist

-- [ ] Clean up GitHub Critical repo
 - [ ] Read Maciej Eder, "Does size matter?
 Authorship, attribution, small samples, big problem"
 - [ ] Read Mike Kestemont, Jeroen De Gussem, "Integrated Sequence Tagging for Medieval Latin Using Deep Representation Learning"
-- [ ] Incorporate Sg case statement plots into chapter4.md (plot first, then explanation)
 - [ ] Write definition of 1st- and 2nd-recension _dicta_ in samples
-- [ ] Jekyll

 (24 January 2020)
-- [ ] Meeting with Stan Chodorow
+- [x] Meet with Stan Chodorow
+- [x] Confirm that the 21 January 2019 version of Sg_PCA_52_001.jpg was generated from a valid text sample including C.Prima d.init. and C.3 d.init.

 (23 January 2020)
 - [x] Upgrade pip from 19.3.1 to 20.0.1
 - [x] Upgrade Django from 2.2.6 to 3.0.2.
 This is a major change and requires more testing that I've been able to do so far.
+- [x] Incorporate Sg case statements PCA plot into chapter4.md (plot first, then explanation) into chapter4.md
+- [x] Clean up (commit, merge, rebase) GitHub Critical repository
+- [x] Install Jekyll 4.0.0

 (22 Jan 2020)
 - [x] Create simplistic _in_/_non_ frequency plot and incorporate it into chapter4.md